Stanley-Metray/test_2/README.md

 # readable stream, writable stream, duplex => read+write, transform stream => Output will be base on input

 # Day-5: Serving HTML files in node using express
+# Day-6: Middlewares-> app.use() and serving static files and bootsrap